Approximating fixed size quantum correlations in polynomial time: Approximating quantum non-local games via SDP symmetry reductions

 We prove \autoref{thm:SDP_sym_complexity_results} in two steps.
 First, we demonstrate that determining the optimal winning probability of a fixed-size free two-player non-local game up to an additive error can be formulated as a collection of semidefinite programs with sizes specified in \autoref{thm:SDP_sym_complexity_results}.
 Then, we establish that this formulation can be constructed efficiently.

-\begin{lemma} There exists an SPD hierarchy indexed in $n$ approximating the value of a two-player free non-local game with $\lrvert{A}$ answers $\lrvert{Q}$ questions and quantum assistance of size $\lrvert{T}$ up to an additive error with $\text{poly}(n)$-many variables, $\text{poly}(n)$-many constraints and matrices of at most $\text{poly}(n)$-size as given in \autoref{thm:SDP_sym_complexity_results}. \end{lemma}
+\begin{lemma} There exists an SDP hierarchy indexed by $n$ approximating the value of a two-player free non-local game with $\lrvert{A}$ answers, $\lrvert{Q}$ questions and quantum assistance of size $\lrvert{T}$ up to an additive error with $\text{poly}(n)$-many variables, $\text{poly}(n)$-many constraints and matrices of size at most $\text{poly}(n)$ as given in \autoref{thm:SDP_sym_complexity_results}. \end{lemma}

-\begin{proof} As in \cite{chee2023efficient}, we introduce a convenient notation avoiding redundancies between conceptually related concepts.
+\begin{proof} As in \cite{chee2023efficient}, we introduce notation that avoids redundancy between conceptually related objects.
 Firstly, let

 be the set collecting the Hilbert spaces of relevance to our setting.
 Next, define a function

 Furthermore, let